anhnm96/nuxt-bnb/README.md

 - Nuxt.js will automagically prefetch the code-splitted pages linked with `<nuxt-link>` when visible in the viewport [by default](https://nuxtjs.org/blog/introducing-smart-prefetching).
 We can use `no-prefetch` on `<nuxt-link>` or globaly disable it `router: {prefetchLinks: false}` in `nuxt.config.js` to prevent it.

 ## Modules
-- Modules are in the node evironment so the aren't compiled by webpack
+- Modules are in the node evironment so they aren't compiled by webpack
 - [Modules](https://nuxtjs.org/docs/2.x/directory-structure/modules/)
 - [Module Container](https://nuxtjs.org/docs/2.x/internals-glossary/internals-module-container)

 ## [Nuxt Hooks](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-hooks)

 ## [Google api](https://console.cloud.google.com)
-- Map Javascript API
-- Places API
 - `defer` download script asynchronously then executed whenever it's ready.
 All scripts with `defer` are guaranteed to execute in the order they appear.
 Meanwhile `Nuxt` also uses `defer` on all of `Nuxt's javascript` and put it at bottom of the page.
 So if we use `defer` to load Google Maps in `<head>` the browser have to wait for the Google Maps to download before it could even start up `Nuxt` and hooks like created, mounted...
 It's not good for mobile or slow network.
 That's why we should use `async` here.
 - When using third party libraries not supported SSR natively, `script` in `head()` is being appended to the page as many times as the component was loaded.
 Remember to use `skip` in head.
 - [Place autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete)